neon-bindings/neon/README.md

 The Neon community is just getting started and there's tons of fun to be had.
 Come play! :)

-The [Rust Bindings community Slack](https://rust-bindings.slack.com) is open to all;
+The [Neon Community Slack](https://rust-bindings.slack.com) is open to all;
-use [the Slackin app](https://rust-bindings-slackin.herokuapp.com) to receive an invitation.
+use [this invite link](https://join.slack.com/t/rust-bindings/shared_invite/zt-1pl5s83xe-ZvXyrzL8vuUmijU~7yiEcg) to receive an invitation.

 ### Testing Neon